 And not only does it help society and our industries, it helps us as people.
 Put simply, it feels good to be recognised for our hard work and contributions.
 It helps us stay positive, engaged and motivated.

 If you’re not sure how to continue your awards program remotely, without physical events, you’re not alone.
 But don’t worry – we’re here to help (we have an entire ebook on the topic!).
-And it’s completely possible to continue forward with your awards gala or ceremony, without the physical event.
+And it’s completely possible to continue forward with a virtual awards gala or ceremony, without the physical event.
 You can keep your program’s momentum and embrace this era of digital experiences by running your gala event virtually.
 Here’s how to run a virtual awards ceremony.

 Running a virtual event is not only possible, it can also be lucrative.
 Just think of the typical event planning overhead that you’ll significantly reduce if not banish altogether: